JetShark000/Amazon_Price_Checker/README.md

-# Amazon Price Tracker (Vanilla HTML + JSON)
+# Amazon Price Tracker (Vanilla HTML + CSS + JavaScript + Python + JSON)

 ## 📌 Overview
-This is a simple **Amazon Price Tracker** built using **vanilla HTML, JavaScript, and JSON**.
+This is a simple **Amazon Price Tracker** built using **vanilla HTML, JavaScript, CSS, Python and JSON**.
 The script fetches product details from Amazon, saves them in a JSON file, and dynamically displays them on a webpage.

 ## 🎯 Features
 ✅ **Scrapes Amazon Product Data** (Title, Price, Image, Rating)